dvilaverde/secure-agent-monitor/README.md

 Not yet implemented.

 But can easily be extended by adding the [Prometheus AlertManager](https://github.com/prometheus/alertmanager) into this configuration.
 See AlertManager documentation for configuring routing rules for alerts received by Prometheus.

+By default this project has configured some rules as examples of the types of alerts you might be interested in.
+As you add additional metrics into sa-config.yml you'll likely want to add additional rules.

 Any contributions to add alerting will be appreciated.